Randy Gregg (ice hockey): Career

-Gregg spent two more years with the Oilers as a solid depth defender, helping the team win their fifth Stanley Cup in seven years in 1990.
+Gregg spent two more years with the Oilers as a depth defender, helping the team win their fifth Stanley Cup in seven years in 1990.
 He was one of seven players to play for all five championship teams.
-Exposed in the NHL Waiver Draft in 1990, he was claimed by the Vancouver Canucks but decided again to retire.
-However, after a year away from the sport, he signed with the Canucks for the 1991–92 campaign, appearing in 21 games and providing valued veteran leadership for a young improving team, before retiring for good following the season.
+Exposed in the 1990 NHL Waiver Draft, he was claimed by the Vancouver Canucks but decided again to retire.
+However, after a year away from the sport, he signed with the Canucks for the 1991–92 campaign, appearing in 21 games, before retiring for good following the season.

 Gregg appeared in 474 NHL games, recording 41 goals and 152 assists for 193 points along with 333 penalty minutes.
 He also appeared in 137 playoff games, totaling 13 goals and 40 assists for 53 points.

-Following his retirement, Gregg completed his residency training program at the University of Alberta.
+Following his retirement, Gregg completed his residency training program at the University of Alberta Faculty of Medicine and Dentistry.
 He is a family physician, operating a successful sports medicine practice in Edmonton.
-He briefly worked at TSN as the third string color commentator for NHL games in 1994–95.
+He briefly worked at TSN as the third string colour commentator for NHL games in 1994–95.

 Personal life

 Gregg married American-born Canadian Olympic speed-skater Kathy Vogt on June 9, 1984, in Edmonton.
-They have four children: Ryan, Sarah, and speed-skaters Jessica Gregg and Jamie Gregg.
+They have four children, including speed-skaters Jessica Gregg and Jamie Gregg.
 Gregg and his family reside in Edmonton, Alberta.
+His brother, Gary, is a former member of the Edmonton Investors Group (EIG), the limited partnership that owned the Edmonton Oilers.

+In 2024 he was awarded an honorary doctor of science degree from the University of Alberta "as a physician, philanthropist and role model".